What We Do

 Who We Are

 Brian Carwana (the "ReligionsGeek") left a business career to pursue a passion for studying religions.
 Through Encounter, Brian acquired a practical education in various traditions by listening to religious leaders, observing worship, and visiting houses of worship.
-In addition, he has a Masters in Religion and Culture and is a Ph.D. candidate at the University of Toronto, studying religion and politics.
+In addition, he has a Masters in Religion and Culture and a Ph.D. from the University of Toronto where he studied religion and politics.
 Brian has consulted on religious diversity and religious literacy to police, health care, and other organizations and has written articles for the Interfaith Observer, the Canadian Interfaith Conversation, and other outlets.
 Religion remains for Brian one of the most interesting facets of life for understanding global politics, social movements or individual lives.
 (Life of Brian) (Follow Brian on twitter at @ReligionsGeek).